-Note: If you are not up for a hike as long as the 11 miles you’ll hike to and from Mount Cammerer, then the Cascade Falls is a good option.
-This hike does not have the incredible viewpoint of Mount Cammerer, but it is an excellent walk through the woods and gives the chance to check out the beautiful Cascade Falls.
+Note: If you are not up for a hike as long as the 11 miles you’ll hike to and from Mount Cammerer, then Cascade Falls is a good option.
+This hike does not have the incredible views of Mount Cammerer, but it is an excellent walk through the woods and gives the chance to check out the beautiful Cascade Falls.

 Drive Cades Cove

-After completing your Mount Cammerer ascent, drive on over to Cades Cove for the most beautiful scenic drive in Great Smoky Mountains National Park.
+After completing your Mount Cammerer ascent, drive over to Cades Cove for the most beautiful scenic drive in Great Smoky Mountains National Park.
 Cades Cove is known for wildlife, so bring your binoculars if you have them and keep your eyes peeled.

 Cades Cove is a beautiful loop drive, full of awesome stops and scenic viewpoints.
 The John Oliver Cabin is the number one stop on Cades Cove, followed closely by the Primitive Baptist Church.
 There are many other rustic old cabins as well, such as John Cable Grist Mill and Henry Whitehead Place, if you are interested in stopping at those along the route.

 Our favorite part about taking the Cades Cove loop was all of the wonderful wildlife.
 We saw a few groups of deer grazing, in addition to some magnificent elk roaming the park.
 We saw a black bear from afar, as eagles and hawks were circling the skies in the distance.
-The Great Smoky Mountains makes for a beautiful area to see wildlife.
+The Great Smoky Mountains make for a beautiful area to see wildlife.

 Hike Abrams Falls

-If you are up for it, the Abrams Falls trail is located on the Cades Cove loop, and is the most beautiful waterfall in the entire National Park.
+If you are up for it, the Abrams Falls trail is located on the Cades Cove loop and is the most beautiful waterfall in the entire National Park.
 The hike is 5 miles and is relatively flat, so it isn’t an extremely challenging hike.